NeutralKaon/BVTserialInterfacer/README.md

 # Installation

 This code relies upon libserialport, a cross-platform serial library that works on essentially all popular OSes.
 Either `apt-get install libserialport` it, or download and install the code in the usual way.
 After that, `make && sudo make install`.
 Note that if you are a (mad) developer and you want to see the hex that is sent and received from your device, `make debug`.
+This also requires GNU gengetopt as a dependency (or edit the Makefile).

 I'm hopefully going to write a WxPython / Chacao GUI wrapper around the whole lot.
 The hardware we have sits in a separate room, and is plugged into a USB serial interface on a raspberry pi.
 The pi does many things, and runs a (Pythonic) TCP/IP server that deals with custom commands.
 It will run a state machine to keep track of what the box is up to, and will speak to a gui running on the spectrometer computer.
 This CLI is just the glue in the works to enable the simple parsing of what the box is up to.

 # Usage statement